 The Grade 4 Elementary-Level Science Test consists of two required components: a Written Test and a Performance Test.
+Students who are in attendance and who respond to at least one item on both the Written Test and the Performance Test will receive a valid score and a valid performance level.
 The Written Test consists of multiple-choice and open-ended questions and requires about one hour to administer.
 The Performance Test (Form A) consists of hands-on tasks set up at three stations and requires about 75 minutes to administer.
 All three stations of the Performance Test must be administered in one continuous session.